 In my earlier posts on my God walk, I described how as a child, I couldn’t reconcile God with fear, wretchedness and unhappiness.
-It seemed God took sadistic pleasure in making his followers poor, unkempt, judgemental and condemnatory.
-I figured if this was the reality of Christianity, then I wanted nothing to do with it.
+At the time, it seemed God took sadistic pleasure in making his followers poor, unkempt, judgmental and condemnatory.
+I figured if this was what Christianity was like, then I wanted nothing to do with it.

-But I was struggling with my new found relationship with God.
-I was dealing with a sexual addiction and just didn’t understand why I couldn’t overcome it with my willpower.
+But, I struggled with my new-found relationship with God.
+I was dealing with an addiction and didn’t understand why I couldn’t overcome it with my willpower.

 One day, after rising and falling so many times, God asked a question, “If someone were to ask you to describe me, what would you say?”
-I replied, “You are loving, kind and longsuffering.”
-Immediately I said the word, longsuffering, a light bulb went off in my head.
-I was struggling with guilt when God had forgiven me over and over again.
-Every time I fell, he forgave.
-He was longsuffering.
+I replied, “You are loving, kind and long-suffering.”
+Immediately I said the word, long-suffering, a light bulb went off in my head.
+I was struggling with guilt, when God had forgiven me over and over again.
+Every time I fell short, he forgave me.
+He was long-suffering.
 In that moment, God took over my struggle.

 1. God is incredibly kind.
-He uses failure to teach us and he never condemns.
-Even in those moments when I’m about to do the do with a dude, like Optimus Prime, he reminds me, “Did you forget who you are?!
+He turns failure into teachable moments and he never condemns.
+Even in times when I’m about to do something silly; like Optimus Prime, he reminds me in a calm authoritative voice, “Have you forgotten who you are?!”

-2. God has an incredible mind.
+2. God has a phenomenal mind.
 He is very intelligent.
-I sit at the back of church for a few reasons, one of which is I like to tap into the inspiration of the Holy Ghost.
+I sit at the back of church for a few reasons, one of which is that I like to write while I tap into the inspiration of the Holy Ghost.
 When the Holy Spirit steps in during worship, my mind connects with his and I write.
 I do not want to be distracted and I do not want to distract those around me.

 3. God wants to be wanted.
 There was a time I used to meet with God at 7pm on Thursdays.
 Several times, he would get there before me.
-One day, I asked why and he said he looked forward to our meetings.
-If you honestly show up for God, he will be there waiting for you too.
+One day, I asked why, and he said he looked forward to our meetings.
+If you sincerely show up for God, he will be there waiting for you too.

 4. God wants to speak with his children all the time.
 It’s his default setting.
-My heart aches when I hear of people fasting and praying to hear from God.
+My heart aches when I hear of people fasting and praying, just to hear from God.

 Thank you for reading.